CraverBoyyy/CosmoMC-Installation/README.md

 ```

 3. Running
-To run CosmoMC you need to run it with MPI using mpirun command.
+To run CosmoMC you need to run it with MPI/OpenMPI using mpirun command.
 Set your corrent directory to CosmoMC directory and run this command.

 ```Linux
 mpirun -np <number of processers (cores)> ./cosmomc <.ini file>